anuniqs/linux-date-time-set-and-synchronize-rhel7/README.md

-# redhat-time-set-and-synchronize
+## Time and date set and synchronize on Redhat —

-Change the current date and time -
+### Change the current date and time —

-1. To change the date, use the following syntax:
+#### 1. To change the date, use the following syntax:

 [root@localhost ~]# timedatectl set-time [YYYY-MM-DD]

-2. To change the current time, use the following syntax.
+#### 2. To change the current time, use the following syntax.
 Enter the hour by using a 24-hour clock.

 [root@localhost ~]# timedatectl set-time [HH:MM:SS]

-3. To configure your system to maintain the clock in the local time, use the following command:
+#### 3. To configure your system to maintain the clock in the local time, use the following command:

 [root@localhost ~]# timedatectl set-local-rtc yes

-4. To configure your system to use UTC, use the following command:
+#### 4. To configure your system to use UTC, use the following command:

 [root@localhost ~]# timedatectl set-local-rtc no

-Change Time Zone -
+### Change Time Zone —

-1 -  List all the available timezones
+#### 1 -  List all the available timezones

 [root@localhost ~]# timedatectl list-timezones

-2 - Locate the correct timezone you need that is in the Indian timezone and set the specific timezone.
+#### 2 - Locate the correct timezone you need that is in the Indian timezone and set the specific timezone.

 [root@localhost ~]# tzselect

 [root@localhost ~]# timedatectl set-timezone Asia/Kolkata

-3 - Check status
+### 3 - Check status

 [root@localhost ~]# timedatectl status

-Configuring NTP -
+Configuring NTP —

 Use the set-ntp argument to enable or disable automatic synchronization of your system clock with a remote server over the Network Time Protocol (NTP).